 Stephen A. Vintz has served as our Chief Financial Officer since October 2014.
-Prior to joining Tenable, Mr. Vintz served as Executive Vice President and Chief Financial Officer of Vocus, Inc., a publicly-traded public relations software company, from January 2001 to June 2014.
+Mr. Vintz has served on the board of directors of the Kennedy Krieger Institute since December 2012.
 Mr. Vintz received a B.B.A. in Accounting from Loyola University Maryland and is a Certified Public Accountant.

 Stephen A. Riddick has served as our General Counsel since May 2016 and was appointed as our Corporate Secretary, in addition to General Counsel, in May 2018.
-Prior to joining Tenable, Mr. Riddick served in a number of roles, including Associate General Counsel, at Praxair, Inc., a publicly traded producer and distributor of industrial gases and related technologies, from September 2010 to February 2016.
-Mr. Riddick served on the board of directors of the D.C.
-Jazz Festival from April 2017 to December 2019.
+Prior to joining Tenable, Mr. Riddick served in a number of roles, including Global Associate General Counsel, at Linde plc (fka Praxair, Inc.), a publicly traded producer and distributor of industrial gases and related technologies, from September 2010 to February 2016.
 Mr. Riddick received a B.A. in Economics from the University of Virginia and a J.D. from the University of North Carolina School of Law.